lucienlmy/5mod/[Information]-ScriptHookV-&-OpenIV-Updates.md

 **ADITIONAL INFORMATION**:
 If you want to know how many and which versions of the game were released since the start of the GTA V life, **[take a look here](http://patches.rockstargames.com/prod/gtav/versioning.xml)**.

-This may be helpful for people who installed the latest update and wants to revert back.
-If for some reason when reverting back from a backup you can't play because the game and/or the Social Club versions aren't correct together, you can download an old one from there.

 Also, if you still didn't update your game and you want to be able to play avoiding the game from updating when launched while waiting for a new **ScriptHookV** version, use the **[NVE mod gameconfig](https://www.razedmods.com/gta-v)** by **Razed**.
 I use it for years already, works perfectly fine and gets updated when a new game version releases.

 If you use **GTA V** from **Steam** you'll need to do some other things to prevent it from updating your game before using the tool.
 I have a retail copy so I can't help there.